albertoalcolea/ringr/README.md

 * It must be able to detect the intercom and doorbell notification sounds without false positives warnings.
 * It must notify states to my personal Home Assistant installation and provide support to add more notification backends in the future.

+More information about the concept and design of *ringr* in [this post on my personal blog](https://albertoalcolea.com/blog/ringr-a-sound-event-detection-system/).

 ## Installation

 On all systems, install *ringr* by using `pip`: